LANA DEL REY - 'I CAN FLY'

 I will carve liberating words into this mountain peak.
 I want to organize my community and build a co-op on a farm upon which me and my girls, law briefs and seeds in hand, heal the land from its abusers and let the land heal us from ours.
 Our anxiety will exist as long as oppressive systems torment our minds, but my work with a prison garden program in Providence and my time on a homestead farm has shown me there exists no greater healer than Mother Nature.
 The first floor of our farmhouse will house a multi-practice law firm and an artist workshop, to ensure that our lawyers remember the necessity of cultural change and our artists realize the importance of systemic change (two things, I feel, each field lacks).
 Our farmhouse will be a spiritual and physical haven for those falling into cultural gaps.
 I seek [INSERT LAW SCHOOL NAME HERE] for its unparalleled desire and ability to bring about systemic change.
 Such is my dream, and I’ve climbed from too low, for too long, and traveled too far, to reach for anything less.

-This link will take you to an Instagram gallery of her work.
-A more formal online gallery of her work can be found here.
+This link will take you to @badgaltranny's Instagram gallery.
+A more formal online gallery of the work can be found here.

 "The Pursuit of Hereafter" - California Institute of the Arts Open Assembly: Experiments in Aesthetics & Politics